bierproductie/management/project_proposal/Deliverables.md

-The final product of this project that is delivered to the customer would be:
-* The complete report over the project
-* Documentation about the usage of the system
-* A link to the  website is provided
-* A link to the  REST API is provided
-* Source code of the project
+The final product of this project that is delivered to the customer would include the complete report over the project, documentation about the usage of the system, a link to the website, a link to the REST API and the source code of the project.